timdrysdale/opal/README.md

 the transmitter with a predetermined angular spacing (AS).
 These rays are propagated along their trajectory until they hit an obstacle where they are reflected, diffracted, transmitted or scattered.
 Subsequent rays are traced again.
-The contri- butions of the different rays that hit a reception sphere on the receiver are added to compute the electric field.
+The contributions of the different rays that hit a reception sphere on the receiver are added to compute the electric field.

 It uses the [NVIDIA Optix ray-tracing engine](https://developer.nvidia.com/optix) to propagate the rays in a dynamical scene, which is built from meshes loaded from files or from another application, such as a game engine.

+At the moment, only reflections are computed.
+In future releases we will add difraction.